isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🎯 Core Idea**: It's a combination of "cleaning the data" and "using math that isn't afraid of getting dirty."

-### ❓ 5-13.
-How are the interdependencies and weights of the six keys assigned?
+### ❓ 問題 5-13：問題 5-13：問題 5-13：How are the interdependencies and weights of the six keys assigned?

 **💡 Answer:**